Beliavsky/Fortran-code-on-GitHub/README.md

 [DAGLIB](https://github.com/jacobwilliams/daglib): modern Fortran module for creating and manipulating directed acyclic graphs (DAGs), by Jacob Williams and Damian Rouson.
 It includes a toposort feature, and also the ability to generate files in the GraphViz "dot" notation.

+[dwnominate](https://github.com/wmay/dwnominate): provides a simplified R interface by Will May to the DW-NOMINATE roll call scaling program, based on Fortran code of Keith Poole.
+DW-NOMINATE (Dynamic Weighted NOMINAl Three-step Estimation) estimates dynamic models of legislator ideology using roll call votes, and can efficiently estimate static ideology models across multiple legislative sessions.

 [fds](https://github.com/firemodels/fds): Fire Dynamics Simulator (FDS) is a large-eddy simulation (LES) code for low-speed flows, from firemodels, with an emphasis on smoke and heat transport from fires.

 [Fortran---CGAL-polyhedra](https://github.com/LadaF/Fortran---CGAL-polyhedra): bindings to the CGAL library to query to find whether a point is inside of a polyhedron and their distance, by Vladimír Fuka